Snakedance: Cast notes

 Brian Miller was the husband of Elisabeth Sladen, who portrayed long-time companion Sarah Jane Smith.
 He later appeared in "Deep Breath" in Series 8 (2014), as well as playing Harry Sowersby in The Mad Woman in the Attic (2009), a story of The Sarah Jane Adventures, and providing Dalek voices for both Resurrection of the Daleks (1984) and Remembrance of the Daleks (1988).
 Brian Grellis previously played Sheprah in Revenge of the Cybermen (1975) and Safran in The Invisible Enemy (1977).

 According to the extensive production documentation released from the archive as part of the Season 20 - The Collection Box Set in September 2023, Sylvia Syms was offered the part of Tanha before Colette O'Neil accepted the role.
 Syms would later play the role of Mrs. Pritchard in the Season 26 story Ghost Light.
 Brian Grellis was a late replacement for the part of 'Megaphone Man' after Christopher Farries dropped out of the production for unspecified reasons.

 Broadcast and reception

 In Doctor Who: The Episode Guide, Mark Campbell awarded it seven out of ten, describing it as "less experimental than Kinda" but still containing "some good moments", although he concluded that "Martin Clunes and Colette O'Neill are the best things in it".
 Mark Braxton of Radio Times awarded it two stars out of five, describing it as "a firm fan favourite" but a "limp sequel to Kinda", adding "where Kinda had bravura performances and genuinely unsettling moments, here the coils of plot and subtext hang rather limply".
 He observed a "lack of genuine jeopardy, pace or thrills", but described the guest cast as "solid" and praised Janet Fielding's performance and Fiona Cumming's direction of the "surreal possession scenes".
 He ended by stating that it was "competent" and "colourful enough" but found it "a stretch to understand quite why Snakedance is so beloved".
+Reviewing the season as a whole, Starbursts Paul Mount singled out Snakedance as the best, calling it "a highly literate and intelligent script."